Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash Enables the file to be in the programmes path for execution.
-Chmod 700 betty gives betty user permissions.
+su betty enables to switch to a user who has a password ..doesnt require adm previlidege..